 With a history stretching back more than 800 years the Abbey can claim to be one of the oldest buildings in the entire area and certainly Torquay's most historic property.
 It started life as a religious community until Henry VIII's dissolution programme resulted in its forced closure.

 It played host to prisoners from the Spanish Armada and was a family home until 1930 when it finally became a museum and home to the municipal art collection.
 Amongst its famous visitors was Horatio Nelson.
 Today, Torre Abbey is open to the public as are its fabulous walled gardens with their arid house and palm house.

-This was Agatha Christie's holiday home on the banks of The River Dart which she bought in 1938.
-The house had its origins back in Tudor times but is substantially a Georgian property.
+This was the holiday home that Agatha Christie bought on the banks of The River Dart in 1938.
+The house originated in Tudor times having been built by the Gilbert family but is substantially a Georgian property.

-This property is also owned by The National Trust and was the home of the D'Oyly Carte family who operated the Savoy Theatre in London.
-With its Art Deco interior and spectacular cliff top garden this property has appeal throughout the year.
-This property is best reached by car and lies between Brixham and Dartmouth.
-Journey time is around twenty five minutes.
+This is another historic property owned by The National Trust and was the home of the D'Oyly Carte family who operated the Savoy Theatre in London.
+Coleton Fishacre has an Art Deco interior and spectacular cliff top garden this property has appeal throughout the year.
+This house is best reached by car and lies between Brixham and Dartmouth.
+Journey time is around twenty five minutes from Torquay.

 Berry Pomeroy Castle is set deep in the countryside outside Torquay and Paignton.
 It sits on a rocky outcrop and was originally home to the Pomeroy family who needed an easily defended home in the troubled years leading up to the Wars of the Roses.
 In later years it passed into the Seymour family's hands one of whose family members was Jane Seymour, wife of Henry VIII and mother of Edward VI.